FineYoungCannibals/ppp_connectors/README.md

 # ppp_connectors

 A clean, modular set of Python connectors and utilities for working with both **APIs** and **DBMS backends**, unified by a centralized `Broker` abstraction and a consistent interface.
 Designed for easy testing, code reuse, and plug-and-play extensibility.

+## ⚠️ **Deprecation notice**

+**APIary** is the successor to the `ppp-connectors` package.
+The original `ppp-connectors` package has been frozen at its final 0.x.x release and will continue to remain available on PyPI for existing users.
+New development and releases are published under the `apiary` package name.

 ## 📚 Table of Contents